Beginner’s Guide to Power Meters

 - Easy to move between bikes

 Unlike other power meters on our list which measure torque with strain gauges (direct force power meter), the PowerPod attaches to your handlebars and measures your power through wind measurement (opposing force power meter).
 While this type of power meter isn’t for everyone, it does offer some nice advantages over a more traditional power meter.
-Note the base PowerPod is $299.
-As you add options and features (PowerStroke, Bluetooth, etc.), the price increases.
+The PowerPod starts at $199 (PowerPod Lite) and as you add options and features (PowerStroke, Bluetooth, etc.), the price increases a bit.

 Garmin Vector 3